alexdebrie/serverless-flask/README.md

  * Debugger is active!
 ```

-Navigate to [localhost:5000](http://localhost:5000) to see your app running locally.
+Navigate to [localhost:5000](http://localhost:5000) to see swagger UI for your API.

 ## Configuration

 The `postsetup.js` prompt will walk you through some setup questions that may be
 custom to your use case.
 This includes:
 - Whether you want to set up a custom domain that you own, rather than a random assigned one from AWS.
 For more details on that, look at [this post on setting up a custom domain with API Gateway and Serverless](https://serverless.com/blog/serverless-api-gateway-domain/).